Catapush/catapush-ios-sdk-pod/README.md

 ```

-Catapush injects code on the above methods in order to intercept their calls once a notification is received.
+Catapush injects code on the above methods in order to intercept their calls once a (standard) notification is received.
 The injected code will handle incoming push notification.
-You can insert custom code if you have specifi needs or
+You can insert custom code if you have specific needs or
 you can let the implentations empty.